Carlos-Antunis/carlos-antunis/README.md

 # Welcome

 Welcome to my github, I'm @Carlos-Antunis, I'm currently a student of Physics at bacharelor degree in Universidade Federal de Alagoas - UFAL.
-Currently I'm learning and working in Computational Physics scientific research advised by Professor F. A. B. F. de Moura.
+Currently I'm learning and working in Computational Physics scientific research advised by Professor Francisco A. B. F. de Moura.

 # Research lines